MustafaCyb/Evil-Spark/README.md

 ## ❗ Important Considerations & Limitations
 * **UAC (User Account Control):** The `.ino` sketch attempts to handle UAC.
 Its success varies based on target system settings.
-* **Antivirus (AV) & EDR:** Basic attempts to disable Windows Defender [cite: 4, 5] are included.
+* **Antivirus (AV) & EDR:** Basic attempts to disable Windows Defender  are included.
 Modern AV/EDR solutions will likely detect and block these activities.
 This PoC is not designed for stealth.
 * **Keyboard Layouts:** Keystroke emulation typically assumes a US QWERTY layout.
 Results may vary on different layouts.
 * **Timings & Delays:** `DigiKeyboard.delay()` values in the `.ino` sketch are critical.
 Adjust them based on target system responsiveness.
 * **Network Connectivity:** The target PC needs HTTP (port 80) access to your server.